-Dogs run away for a variety of reasons.
+Dogs run away for many reasons.
 Some have wanderlust and take advantage of every open door.
 Others meander away following a scent.
 But the most common reason rescued dogs go missing is fear.
 Skittish dogs bolt when faced with unfamiliar situations.
-Even well socialized dogs panic from loud noises—such as fireworks and gunshots—or when uprooted from their family and relocated to a foster or adoptive home.
+Loud noises—such as fireworks or gunshots—can panic even well socialized dogs when they've been uprooted from their family and relocated to a foster or adoptive home.

 You will likely be advised to:

 - Drive around and talk to neighbors to see if anyone has spotted your dog.